excid3/simple_calendar/README.md

 ```

 Then in your view, you can pass in the `events` option to render.
 The
-events will automatically be filter out by day for you.
+events will automatically be filtered out by day for you.

 ```erb
 <%= month_calendar events: @events do |date, events| %>